NYU-DiffusionMRI/SMI/README.md

 ## Parameter estimation
 First, the rotational invariants of the diffusion signal are estimated.
 This is done using a least squares estimator.
 If data has a non-negligible rician bias, we suggest to correct it during the fitting (see advanced options below).

-Then, the SM parameters are estimated from the rotational invariants of the signal.
+Then, the SM parameters are estimated from the rotational invariants of the signal (up to L=4 as default option).
 Unlike conventional parameter estimation approaches which rely on an analytical forward model, e.g. maximum likelihood, here we use data-driven machine learning (ML) regression.
 This is done by applying a sufficiently flexible nonlinear regression to _training data_ generated with the forward model of interest, considering a wide distribution of model parameters, the noise level, and the protocol that was used.
 Then, such regression is applied to the data of interest.

 For typical SNR values found in clinical dMRI experiments, the optimal regression, i.e. minimizing MSE of the training data, can be achieved already by a cubic polynomial, as it  captures all relevant degrees of freedom in the data represented by the set of rotational invariants.